Bryant Austin Creates Life-Size Images of Whales

 The pivotal impact I seek is to upset the abstractness of whales; my aim is to make them real.
 In popular media we experience whales through small photographs and brief video clips which fail to convey their existence in anything more than an infrequent, pale, and abstract way.
 My goal is to present their true size with all of the intricate detail and texture revealed, providing an immediacy and sensorial reality for powerful psychological impact.
 The audience will have the ability to witness the amazing size of the whale, yet see the intricate detail of the body, in particular the whale’s eye with its evident consciousness and emotion.

 To watch the short documentary In the Eye of the Whale, click here.
-Also, to see collection of Austin’s gorgeous photographs of whales, head over to his website at StudioCosmos.com.
+Also, to see a collection of Austin’s gorgeous photographs of whales, head over to his website at StudioCosmos.com.

 Jeff Racheff: